SFin12/find_your_hat/README.md

 ## About

 - Codecademy project with very little guidence.
-- Practice with node.js and classes
+- Practice with node.js and classes.
 - There are two versions of the game:
     - Normal version based on codecademy instructions.
     - Programming version where you don't see your moves